 Chastity is a virtue that each baptized person is called to live no matter what his or her vocation.
-Chastity is more about what you are doing than about what you aren’t doing.
-It is SO MUCH MORE than merely abstaining from sex and remaining a “technical virgin.”
+Chastity is more about what you are doing than about what you are not doing.
+It is SO MUCH MORE than remaining a “technical virgin.”
 Chastity is actually at the heart of a good marriage.
 So if chastity is lived even after marriage, then it has to be more than just saying NO to sex.

-Chastity defined: Chastity is a virtue that directs all our sexual desires, emotions, and attractions toward the dignity of the person and the real meaning of love.
+Chastity defined: Chastity is a virtue that directs all our sexual desires, emotions, and attractions toward the dignity of the person and the real meaning of love.1

 That means that all of our sexual desires, emotions, and attractions to others are supposed to be at the service of the dignity of the other person and the real meaning of love—not at the service of what we want!
 Chastity is a deep respect and admiration for the person AND for the gifts of our sexuality and sex.
 As John Paul II puts it, chastity is the readiness to affirm and love the person in every situation.
 You know what you are saying no to by living chastity, but what are you saying YES to?